Estoque86/ccnSim-4.0-Docker/README.md

 ## Build the image from the Dockerfile

+After having cloned this repository, you can build the ccnsim-0.4-docker image by using the provided Dockerfile (from the ccnSim-0.4-docker directory):

+    docker build -t ccnsim-0.4-docker .

 ## Debug the process

+The above process might take some time to complete, since all the required libraries and softwares need to be fetched and compiled.
+In case of an error in the building process, an incomplete container is created with a temporary containerID (which can be fetched through the docker images command).
+This can be useful to run the container in interactive mode and investigate the reasons of the error:

+    docker run -ti containerID /bin/bash

 ## Push the image to the repository

-Ultimately, once the image is ready you can push it to DockerHub with:
+Ultimately, once the image is ready, you can either push it to DockerHub with:

     docker login